'Succession' star Jeremy Strong reveals his 10 favourite books

 Far exceeding the 10-item limit, Strong brought along a wide selection of trinkets and memorabilia from his career, including props from Succession, Molly’s Game, The Big Short and a number of plays.

-Strong then unveiled a pile of 10 books, saying: “I mean this is like a five-house conversation right here.
+Strong then unveiled a pile of 10 books, saying: “I mean this is like a five-hour conversation right here.
 These are all books that have been really important to me.”

 The collection included My Struggle by Karl Ove Knausgaard, which Strong described as “the most honest expression of life that I’ve ever read anywhere.”
 Harold Pinter’s play The Caretaker and Fyodor Dostoyevsky’s Crime and Punishment also featured.